 Please give at least 24 hours notice if you travel with a guide dog.

 You may need a little extra help whilst making your journey on public transport.
 It could be, for example, that you have trouble seeing or hearing or you need time to reach your seat.
+If you do not feel comfortable speaking to the driver in front of other people to ask for assistance, you may find it helpful to use a Journey Assistance Card.
 You can print out and use these cards to show the driver, in a discreet way, what help you may need.
 Journey Assistance Cards

 Most voluntary organisations that provide transport for individuals, such as Good Neighbours groups, rely on volunteer drivers who are reimbursed a mileage rate when using their own car.
 Passengers will generally be asked to contribute towards the cost of this transport at around 50 pence per mile, although rates will vary between organisations.